curl/everything-curl/usingcurl/downloads/compression.md

     curl --compressed http://example.com/

-With this option enabled (and if the server supports it) it delivers the data in a compressed way and curl will decompress it before saving it or sending it to stdout.
+With this option enabled (and if the server supports it) it delivers the data in a compressed way and curl decompresses it before saving it or sending it to stdout.
 This usually means that as a user you do not really see or experience the compression other than possibly noticing a faster transfer.

 The `--compressed` option asks for Content-Encoding compression using one of the supported compression algorithms.
 There is also the rare